ucalgary/docker-glassfish/README.md

 ## Maintenance

 This image is currently maintained by the Research Management Systems project at the [University of Calgary](http://www.ucalgary.ca/).
+It is used to support specific applications requiring GlassFish 3.1.2.2 and will not be upgraded to GlassFish 4 or beyond.